Sofie Gråbøl

 Sofie Gråbøl ([sofiˀə ˈkʁʌpøl]; born 30 July 1968) is a Danish actress.
-She has starred in a number of films, with her breakthrough role in the 1986 Danish film Early Spring, directed by Astrid Henning-Jensen, playing the lead role in the film version of Tove Ditlevsen's novel Barndommens gade when she was 17 years old.
+She had her breakthrough role in the 1986 Danish film Early Spring, directed by Astrid Henning-Jensen, playing the lead role in the film version of Tove Ditlevsen's novel Barndommens gade when she was 17 years old.
 On television she has starred in Taxa and Nikolaj og Julie.

 Gråbøl has become known in Denmark for playing emotional roles, but she achieved international fame as a detective—the cool and distant lead character Inspector Sarah Lund in all three series of The Killing (Forbrydelsen).
 In the UK it was broadcast on BBC4 with great success, winning a BAFTA award, and bringing Gråbøl celebrity status.

+Early life and education

+Sofie Gråbøl was born on 30 July 1968 in Frederiksberg, Denmark.
+Both her parents, father Kaj Fladhede Gråbøl and mother Mette Koustrup, were architects.
+She has an older brother, Niels Gråbøl, who is a director and the ex-husband of actress Ditte Gråbøl.
+Gråbøl's father left her mother when her mother was pregnant with Gråbøl.
+She was brought up by her mother.
+Her mother remarried to a Maoist architect and for a time they lived in a commune.